dawelab/CDH_Distribution_In_Maize/7_GWAS/README.md

 ## Run GWAS
 1. Run GWAS using Plink using SNPs on chr 1-10
 2. Run GWAS using Plink using SNPs on the CDH itself as a control

+## Filter Hits
+Remove_CDH_Orthologs.
+These scripts are explained in doi: 10.1002/pld3.567 and serve to identify genes in chromosomes 1-10 of the genome that are orthologs to genes on each CDH and may cause mismapping and incorrect associations.
+1. This script identifies SNPs that overlap with transposable elements.
+The output is used to filter them.